Table of Contents

 … and many more!
 Click here for our full roster of world-class MBA admissions coaches.

-Booth Program Overview
+University of Chicago Booth MBA Program Overview

+Booth believes that rigorous inquiry and questioning inspires insight.
+This is what they call The Chicago Approach.
 You’ll learn how to turn any business challenge into an opportunity, think for yourself, challenge the status quo, and make groundbreaking discoveries using data.

 LEAD

-- This is a hands-on, experiential program that builds skills in negotiation, team building, interpersonal communication, and other key general management areas.
-This is the only required course in the Chicago Booth curriculum
+You will start your MBA journey with LEAD, a hands-on, experiential program that builds skills in negotiation, team building, interpersonal communication, and other key general management areas.
+This is the only required course in the flexible curriculum, but the format of this course varies depending on your chosen program.

-- The end goal of LEAD is for you to learn who you are as a leader, what you stand for, and how others perceive you
+- The end goal of LEAD is for you to learn who you are as a leader, what you stand for, and how others perceive you and to develop an individualized plan to guide your leadership journey through business school

-- Evening/Weekend MBA
+Evening/Weekend MBA

-- Executive MBA
+Executive MBA (EMBA)

-Foundational Courses
+Required Courses

 - Financial Accounting